 8. About 35-40 minutes (or .7 miles) after the modest-hint-of-a view, you’ll come to a spot where the trail has been re-routed.
 The old route, straight ahead, will have a few branches blocking your path, correctly advising you to proceed no further in that direction, even though it still looks like the way to go.

-Instead, notice the small cairn (fancy talk for pile of rocks) to your right, and follow the White Trail downhill to your right, past the cairn.
+Instead, notice the small cairn (fancy talk for pile of rocks) to your right, and follow the Green Trail downhill to your right, past the cairn.
 (If you’re not looking for it, that cairn is not obvious – stay on your toes!)

 9. From that cairn, it’s about ten minutes to another pleasant, if mostly seasonal, view.